Kirti Mishra, PhD

 Mobility: Driver-vehicle interaction in modern vehicles, automotive powertrain control and automated calibration

-Collaborating with students is one of the most rewarding aspects of my work.
-Over the past couple of years, I have worked with undergraduate and integrated BS-MS students on projects involving the prototyping of wearable robots and the development of models and controllers for cobots.
-If you are a Western student interested in the central research questions noted above, or if you have identified challenges that could be addressed through robotics, I encourage you to reach out to me.
+Undergraduate Research: Collaborating with students is one of the most rewarding aspects of my work.
+Over the past couple of years, I have worked with students on projects involving the prototyping of wearable robots and the development of controllers for collaborative robots.
+If you are a Western student interested in gaining some undergraduate research experience, I encourage you to reach out to me.